bbcmicrobit/micropython/docs/tutorials/io.rst

 Bleeps and Bloops
 +++++++++++++++++

-The simplest thing we can attach to the device is a Piezo buzzer.
+The simplest thing we can attach to the device is an active Piezo buzzer.
 We're going to use it for output.

 .. image:: piezo_buzzer.jpg